About the First Nations Health Consortium

-Serving all First Nations people living on and off reserve in Alberta, FNHC strives to reduce the stress of navigating service systems and provide resource links to all Albertans.
-FNHC is comprised of a multi-disciplinary team of nurses, educators and child & youth/social workers that share their knowledge of existing resources across the province allowing us to connect First Nation families to service providers, support families in the Jordan’s Principle application process and advocate for children, their families and communities.
+Serving all First Nations and Inuit people living on and off reserve in Alberta, FNHC is comprised of a multi-disciplinary team of nurses, educators and child & youth/social workers that share their knowledge of existing resources across the province allowing us to connect First Nation families to service providers, support families in the Jordan’s Principle application process and advocate for children, their families and communities.

-A progressive and caring organization with representation from Treaty 6, 7 and 8, FNHC is funded by the Federal Government through Jordan’s Principle – Child First Initiative.
+A progressive and caring organization with representation from Treaty 6, 7 and 8, FNHC is funded by the federal government through the Jordan’s Principle – Child First Initiative.

 The 11 partner Nations of the First Nations Health Consortium are: Bigstone Cree Nation, Loon River First Nation, Lubicon Lake Band, Peerless Trout First Nation, Whitefish Lake #459 First Nation, Woodland Cree First Nation, Samson Cree Nation, Louis Bull Tribe, Montana First Nation, Ermineskin Cree Nation and Siksika Nation.

-The Consortium provides a Regional coordinated approach to enhanced service coordination to all First Nations residing on and off reserve (approximately 47% of applications are from off reserve).
+The Consortium provides a Regional coordinated approach to enhanced service coordination to all First Nations residing on and off reserve (approximately 47% of applications are located off-reserve).

 Advantages of Enhanced Service Coordination